DioxusLabs/dioxus/docs/guide/src/en/interactivity/hooks.md

 {{#include ../../../examples/hooks_counter_two_state.rs:use_state_calls}}
 ```

 This is only possible because the two hooks are always called in the same order, so Dioxus knows which is which.
-So the order you call hooks matters, which is why you must follow certain rules when using hooks:
+Because the order you call hooks matters, you must follow certain rules when using hooks:

 1. Hooks may be only used in components or other hooks (we'll get to that later)
 2. On every call to the component function
    1. The same hooks must be called
    2. In the same order
-3. Hooks name's must start with `use_` so you don't accidentally confuse them with regular functions
+3. Hooks name's should start with `use_` so you don't accidentally confuse them with regular functions

 These rules mean that there are certain things you can't do with hooks: